cloudamqp/lavinmq/README.md

 and you can specify a configuration file too, see [extras/config.ini](extras/config.ini) for an example.

+#### Docker

+It is possible to run AvalancheMQ using docker.
+To build the image run:

+`docker build -t avalanchemq .`

+This will create a docker image tagged as avalanchemq:latest that we then can use to launch an instance of AvalancheMQ by executing:

+`docker run -p 15672:15672 -p 5672:5672 --name avalanchemq avalanchemq:latest`

+You are now able to visit the management UI at [http://localhost:15672](http://localhost:15672) and start publishing/consuming messages.
+Note that we have not mounted any filesystem to the docker container and all data will be deleted once the container is killed.
+The container can be killed by running:

+`docker kill avalanchemq`

 ## OS configuration

 If you have a lot of clients that open connections